 Epithelial Ovarian Tumors

 Epithelial ovarian tumors are the most common type of malignant ovarian tumors in women.
 They include:

 - Endometrioid tumors

 - Undifferentiated tumors

-Epithelial tumors can be benign, borderline or malignant.
-This classification is based on histological examination rather than imaging studies.
-Unilocular thin walled cysts that do not have papillary projections are more likely to be benign.
+Epithelial tumors can be benign, borderline, or malignant.
+This classification is based on a histological examination, rather than imaging studies.
+Unilocular thin-walled cysts that do not have papillary projections are more likely to be benign.